canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     np.random.seed(1337)
     doe_ed_corr = designer.design(space, sample_size, steps=20_000)

-Using the above code, we achieve a maximum correlation error of `5e-7`, a score lower than the best score achieved with `pyDOE`.
-Note that `correlation_scorer_factory` is essentially a simplified version of :class:`.MaxCorrelationScorerFactory` which is one of the two weighted objectives used by default.
+Using the above code, we achieve a maximum correlation error of :code:`5e-7`, a score lower than the best score achieved with :code:`pyDOE`.
+Note that :code:`correlation_scorer_factory` is essentially a simplified version of :class:`.MaxCorrelationScorerFactory` which is one of the two weighted objectives used by default.
 We used the above implementation instead to demonstrate the ability to define custom scoring functions, including those that are domain specific.